danielgtaylor/restish/docs/input.md

 ### CLI Shorthand

-The [CLI Shorthand](shorthand.md) is a convenient way of providing structured data on the commandline.
+The [CLI Shorthand](shorthand.md) language is a convenient way of providing structured data on the commandline.
 It is a JSON-like syntax that enables you to easily create nested structured data.
 For example:

 ```bash
 $ restish post api.rest.sh 'foo.bar[]{baz: 1, hello: world}'